 Sir Wilfrid Le Gros Clark Prize Lecture Series

-New lecture series to commence in the 2020/21 Academic Year in honour of the Department’s former Chair of Anatomy.
+New lecture series commencing in the 2021/22 Academic Year in honour of the Department’s former Chair of Anatomy.

 Sir Wilfrid Le Gros Clark was born in Hemel Hempstead on June 5 1895.
 In 1912, he entered St. Thomas's Hospital’s the medical school, before qualifying as a surgeon in 1916.
 He then joined the Royal Army Medical Corps (R.A.M.C.), with which he served in France from the beginning of 1918.
 After being demobilised in 1919, he went on to pass the Fellowship of the Royal College of Surgeons (F.R.C.S.) exam.